 The impact of Microfinance on borrowers can be gauged by the fact that over 6 crore women are at present being reached through these small, easily serviceable, collateral free loans, impacting as many as 300 million families.
 As a result, a vast unbanked and unserved population of India today has access to formal credit even in the remotest districts of India.

 To be an engine of inclusive growth for India and help provide financial services to low income households in a responsible and transparent manner.

 MFIN’s primary objective is to work towards the robust development of the microfinance sector by promoting responsible lending, client protection, good governance and a supportive regulatory environment.

-Donning many hats – Enforcing customer protection through its CRL Committee or ensuring microfinance providers adherence to the Code of Conduct, MFIN addresses every aspect of Microfinance.
+Donning many hats – Documenting important data through studies and reports or representing the sector at various platforms, MFIN addresses every aspect of Microfinance.

 Certificate & Reports